This title might sound familiar, but I’m going to blab about something a little different this week.

 I was writing up a post a few weeks ago and found myself second-guessing a statement I made.
 Paraphrasing, I said that everything my character does, the decisions they make, the actions they take, is plot.
 And I pondered that for a few minutes, then even discussed it with my special lady-friend.
 After all, aren’t there decisions that fall under story?
 Aren’t their actions that could be considered part of the story?

-I think story tends to be a bit more automatic than plot.
+I think story tends to be a bit more passive than plot.
 While plot results from a character’s decisions and actions, story tends to develop from their experiences and observations.
 Plot develops from what they’re doing, story develops from what’s done to them.
 Story is character development, their arc.

 No one decides to fall in love, or to learn to trust again, or to shift their political views.
 There’s no single moment where Ebenezer Scrooge decides to give up his miserly ways and be a better person.
 We may come to realize these things have happened, but that’s after the fact.
-The change kinda happened on its own as we’re exposed to new facts and new situations.
+The change kinda happened on its own as we were exposed to new facts and new situations.
 Simple truth is... we rarely change by choice.

 Even if I have a narrative where someone does make an active decision to trust again, that usually isn’t their story.
 Think of any successful tale where someone makes an active decision to change—the end lesson they learn, their big realization, is almost never about that change.
 If I decide to lose fifty pounds, I’ll find out I do have the willpower to do this.
 Or that ultimately looks aren’t as important as happiness, and Phoebe’s really shallow for thinking otherwise.
 Or that I secretly have pyrokinetic powers which have been activated by the sudden metabolic increase in calorie-burning.